-Areas likely to be flooded can readily be identified.
-With effective planning, buildings in flood-prone areas are sited away from risk.
+Areas likely to be flooded can be readily identified.
+With effective planning, buildings in flood-prone areas can be sited away from risk.
 This diagram shows how certain open-space activities can take place in high-risk areas, while building is restricted to areas that are unlikely to be flooded.

 Using this item